Skip to main content

 From March to the end of October, Rosemarkie Beach Cafe is open every day of the week from 10:00 to 3.30 pm (often a bit later in fine weather).
 After that, it’s weekends only other than January and February when it is closed.
 However, the all-year-round opening (weekends only from November to March) was under discussion at the time of writing as it’s so popular with locals.

 Good food is a given, more on this later, but the countless little and not-so-little touches demonstrate how much the staff care about their visitors.
-It is fully wheelchair accessible and has a shower for rinsing the sand from your feet.
+It is entirely wheelchair accessible and has a shower for rinsing the sand from your feet.
 If you want to play in the sand, you can order beach buckets and spades along with your tea and cake.
 You can even work up an appetite with a quick game of tennis while your children do the same in the children’s play area.
 There’s even a free exhibition about Rosemarkie’s history, landscape and wildlife.

 Although dogs are not allowed inside, they are welcome outside.
 There are free water bowls and even doggie treats.
 You can spot a local dog: they refuse to walk past the cafe until they’ve had their treat.

 And after you have gorged yourselves, walk the ‘Dolphin Mile’ along the beach, so called because there’s every chance you’ll see bottle-nosed dolphins along the way.
-Oh, and there’s a Fairy Glen too.
+Oh, and there’s a Fairy Glen, too.
 Just ask those helpful staff for directions!

 Where to stay: Big Sky Lodges, Muir of Ord, Inverness.